digitalcolony/asp-net-gridview-highlight-rows-columns/README.md

 # Gridview Highlight Rows (`ASP.NET`)

-I put this code together around 2005 or so to add row and column highlight to a Gridview control for `ASP.NET` 2.0.
+I put this code together around 2005 or so to add row and column highlighting to a Gridview control for `ASP.NET` 2.0.

 This code is inspired by Ryan Scherf’s Table Row and Column Highlighting.
 It’s a slick solution to helping users read tabular data.
-I thought it would be nice to add that functionality to the ASP.NET.
+I thought it would be nice to add that functionality to ASP.NET.
 So I created a single function that would add Ryan’s column and row highlighting code to our GridView control.

 [Ryan's Demo](http://ryanscherf.net/demos/crosshairs/)